woman holding breast pump

 1. Double automatic breast pump

 If you only plan to pump occasionally, a manual pump might best suit your needs.
-It’s inexpensive (around $20 to $40) and it works just as well as an automatic one.
-It can require a bit more time to pump what you need, but often has fewer parts to clean.
+They are inexpensive (around $20 to $40) and can work just as well as an electric one.
+Manual pumps require require a bit more energy to pump what you need, but often have fewer parts to clean.
+Everyone who is pumping a significant amount should have a manual pump as back-up during times like electrical outages or forgetting parts at work.

 New breast pump technology has allowed several companies to offer pumps that sit in your bra with no wires or tubing.
-They offer another level of convenience for many people, and often have very few parts to wash.
-They do limit the possibilities for breast massage while pumping and are more expensive ($200 to $500).
+They offer another level of convenience for many people and often have very few parts to wash.
+They do limit the possibilities for breast massage while pumping, may have a less powerful motor, and are more expensive ($200 to $500).

-Multi-user pumps are pumps which can safely be used by different people because the suction system and tubing are a closed circuit.
+Multi-user pumps are pumps that can safely be used by different people because the suction system and tubing are a closed circuit.
 These are commonly seen in hospitals, and thus have acquired the nickname “Hospital Grade.”
 They tend to be very large and expensive.
-Some have motors which may feel like they offer more powerful (or painful) suction.
+Some have motors that may feel like they offer more powerful (or painful) suction.

-Really any well-fit pump should do the job and remember that you can always work with a professional if you’re worried your pump isn’t quite right.
+Every feeding journey is different, and choosing a pump depends on your goals and needs.
+Remember that you can always work with a professional if you’re worried your pump isn’t sized or working properly.

 Pumping accessories

-Pumps will include basic parts, but there are quite a few accessories to go along with pumping!
+Pumps will include basic parts with purchase, but there are quite a few accessories to go along with pumping!
 If you’re pumping at work, a spare manual pump is a great idea in case you have an electrical malfunction.
-A hands-free pumping bra is also a great way for you to maximize your time and milk output by using breast massage.
+A hands-free pumping bra is also essential to maximize your time and milk output by using breast massage.

-Many people find they are more comfortable while also using pumping cream or spray in their flanges before each session.
+Many people find they are more comfortable while using pumping cream or spray in their flanges before each session.
 Does your pump come with an optional battery pack for mobility?
-Milk storage bags, a permanent marker, and a reminder of when to replace certain parts (some as frequently as every two weeks for everyday pumpers) are all essential in any pumping bag.
+Milk storage bags, a permanent marker, and a reminder of when to replace certain parts (some as frequently as every month for everyday pumpers) are all essential in any pumping bag.

 How to get a breast pump